UenoLucas/IronCastBot/README.md

 This is my college thesis.
 It's a way to evaluate ductile iron castings based on optical microscopy images.
 A graphical interface was developed using TKinter, and image processing was done using OpenCv.

 # Features
-Analysis of nodularity percentage, density per mm2, and nodules distribution by size class for optical microscopy of ductile iron castings following ASTM A247 16a and E2567 16a standards.
+Analysis of nodularity percentage, density per mm2, and nodules distribution by size class for optical microscopy of ductile iron following ASTM A247 16a and E2567 16a standards.

 # Technologies Used
 Python, Image Processing, Tesseract OCR, Tkinter, ImageDataExtractor.